Listen to the Podcast here.

 RC: Okay.
 What are some of the challenges that new mothers face during postpartum?

 Stephanie Heintzeler: It’s considered to be pretty much the biggest change in a person’s life, to have a baby at home especially bringing baby home.
 The biggest challenges are the body changes, together with sleep deprivation and taking care of someone else.
 The body changes are of course the bleeding, the breasts might hurt when the mother is breast feeding, she might have all these new questions, she needs to learn a lot about her baby and herself and the changes.
 She might have baby blues.
 There’s a lot of hormonal changes that are happening the first 6 weeks, mainly the first 10 days – which we call the baby blues – where the mother cries a lot, she’s feeling overwhelmed.
 She’s very happy, it’s not necessarily negative, it’s just really intense.
+Some mothers even suffer from postpartum OCD, and if you know someone who has been affected by this, you could suggest for them to do a postpartum ocd test.

 Many moms are not comfortable when the dad says, or when the partner says, “You know, let me do this, let me do this or that.”
 The mother just thinks she can do it best and only she knows.
 The relationship, there’s a lot of tension and a lot of discussion that needs to get done to really see what kind of parents do we want to be?